 As you are not attached to a rope, bouldering presents more risk.
 As the saying goes: when bouldering, all falls are ground falls!
 You may encounter bouldering walls that require you to dangle or hang over the ground or even walls that slope slightly forward rather than a wall that remains vertical.
 These differences present opportunities to work on different techniques and strength-based abilities but also pose challenges that introduce additional risk.
 Finding yourself in different positions with the ground means you might fall in different ways, some more dangerous than others.
 Because of this, it is vital to remain aware of your surroundings while bouldering and practice and utilize proper falling techniques.
 Ask a gym employee for instruction if you are unsure of what this looks like, and always ensure you are familiar with a gym’s bouldering policies.

 You won’t constantly fall, though!
-Once a route has been finished, the climber must climb back down using a skill referred to as downclimbing.
+Once a route has been finished, the climber must climb back down using downclimbing.
 When downclimbing, you may climb the route in reverse or use any hold available to climb back down safely; many gyms also set paths of easy-to-grasp holds specifically for this.

 Benefits and Challenges of Bouldering

 Climbing with others is one way to help hone in on technique practice while also observing different ideas and skills from those around you.
 Even though bouldering is a solo sport, it can be collaborative!
-When struggling to figure out how anyone could make a seemingly impossible move, coming together with other climbers can help deflate frustrations, inspire new tactics, and build your comfortability in the gym.
+When struggling to figure out how anyone could make a seemingly impossible move, joining other climbers can help deflate frustrations, inspire new tactics, and build your comfort in the gym.